knosei/IaC-with-Terraform/README.md

-# AWS Infrastructure as Code with Terraform
+# Infrastructure as Code with Terraform

 ## Project Overview